cristian-cizmar/language-learning-android-app/README.md

 - Use your own word lists or choose from the preinstalled lists in the app
 - The notes feature helps you organize your language learning plan and remember important details
 - Import and export your data to ensure you never lose it
+- Use the Text to Speech feature to listen to the words you're learning